Categories

 Gil: “No need to imagine.”

 Dave: [Laughs], “Yeah, sure.
-I mean, imagine that one candidate wants to get his … I mean, their administration off to a running start.
+I mean, imagine that one candidate wants to get his administration off to a running start.
 To stamp his mark on history on day 1, to show the people who’s boss, you know?
 So, this candidate’s party places (we’re talking off the record here, you know?) maybe has placed a big order to go in November for delivery on inauguration day.
 Ten thousand larger-than-life statues of the president for display in every city and large town in the US, right in front of the legislature or town hall.”

 “Mrs. Snow, in an awed voice: “Truly inspirational!”